 Why we collect your personal information

-• To establish and manage the employment or other work relationship with employees.
+• To establish and manage the employment of or other work relationship with employees

-A “cookie” is a resource created by your browser in order to remember certain pieces of information for the Web server to reference during the same or subsequent visit to the Mitacs website.
+A “cookie” is a resource created by your browser in order to remember certain pieces of information for the web server to reference during the same or subsequent visit to the Mitacs website.
 Cookies are used for many purposes, such as to track language preferences, provide customized web page content, and display website navigation history.
-A 3rd party cookie is one that is set by another website and often used to track users across multiple websites.
-Mitacs uses 3rd party cookies to establish or maintain ongoing relationships with visitors to our website.
-Visitors to the Mitacs website who have concerns about these cookies can activate 3rd party cookie blocking offered by a great majority of browsers.
+A third-party cookie is one that is set by another website and often used to track users across multiple websites.
+Mitacs uses third-party cookies to establish or maintain ongoing relationships with visitors to our website.
+Visitors to the Mitacs website who have concerns about these cookies can activate third-party cookie blocking offered by a great majority of browsers.

-Mitacs collects and analyzes website usage data strictly for internal purposes and we are using Google Analytics among other services to analyze the data.
+Mitacs collects and analyzes website usage data strictly for internal purposes, and we use Google Analytics, among other services, to analyze the data.
 We do not sell, rent, exchange, or otherwise disclose any personal information that we collect about our website visitors to third parties, except in the case of a malicious attack or as required by law.

 Our programs and services are not designed for use by or directed to children.
 If you have reason to believe that a child under the legal age in your jurisdiction has provided personal information to Mitacs, please contact us and we will securely delete the information from our databases to the extent required by law.